AMOTR/MagiClickSample/README.md

 ## To run this project please run this command first :
   **update-database**

-### The main concepts was used in this sample are : Unit of work , Repository design pattern , Entity framework core
+### The main concepts was used in this sample are :
+  **Unit of work , Repository design pattern , Entity framework core , Swagger UI , Restful api , Mapper**